Golden Utilities Rate Change

 And what about the water storage tank that sits on the hill about Heritage Dells?
 That's been leaking like a sieve for 8 months.
 Why isn't that being repaired?

-Charlie over 4 years ago
+Charlie about 5 years ago

 I'm not happy that the residential water rates are increasing via tiered rates but commercial and multi-family rates are decreasing with a flat rate.
 Shouldn't these other users be on a tier system as well in order to have an incentive to conserve?
 This has the appearance of favoritism to commercial interests.
 This seems to be pattern of Golden City catering to business at the expense of the average citizen.

-Charlie over 4 years ago
+Charlie about 5 years ago

 I use between $1000 and 2000 gallons per month and only very rarely water outside.
 I have a xeriscape yard.
 It appears that the new rate scale rewards low water use, and will encourage conservation.